2.6. Add text¶

 by the default plugins.
 This was different from when we were querying

-, as a default camera also has a Transform
+for a player's Transform, as a default camera also has a Transform

-Component, hence we had to use a Player
+Component, hence we had to use a Player marker component to get access

-to the right Transform
+to the right Transform.

-2.6.3.
-Second test: can create an App
+Second test: can create an App with text¶

 As our game will show a text, we'll have to be able to pass our

 desired text to it.
-We do so using a create_app
+We do so using a create_app function:

 We could just as well have picked to use a string slice instead, as it would have made our test look cleaner: